Why Canadians Delay Dental Visits

 How Often Should You Visit a Dentist in Canada?

-For most adults and children:
+For most adults and children: every 6 months for exams and professional cleaning.

-Regular checkups help detect:
+Regular visits help detect:

-• Cavities
+• Cavities early

 • Gum disease